1. SAINT MARY OF EGYPT

 By passion consumed!

-Now, do not loathe me, the impure one!
+Do Thou now not loathe me, the impure one!

 Hearken to the cry of Mary,

-The Lord showed compassion, Mary He healed;
+The Lord showed compassion, He healed Mary;

 Her darkened soul He whitened as snow.

-Thanks be to You, O All-Good One,
+Thanks be to Thee, O All-good One,

 O Lord most dear!